Andrek01/alexarc4shng/README.md

 ```
 <mValue>			= Value to send as alpha
 <nValue>			= Value to send as numeric
 #item.path/# 		    = item-path of the value that should be inserted into text or ssml

 <serialNumber>			= SerialNo. of the device where the command should go to
 <familiy>			    = device family
 <deviceType>			= deviceType
 <deviceOwnerCustomerId>		= OwnerID of the device
 ```
 #### <strong>!!
 Please keep in mind to use the "<", ">", "#" and "/#" to qualify the placeholders !!</strong>

 ## ChangeLog<a name="changelog"/>

+#### 2018.05.19 - Version 1.0.1
+- changed version to 1.0.1
+- changed to lib.item and lib.scheduler
+- the credentials have to be stored in base64 encoded
+- Login / LogOff Button to the Web-Interface
+- added Auto-Login function - when there is no cookie-file with correct values and credentials are specicified, the plugin automaticaly logs in
+- the log-in (the cookie) will be refreshed after the login_update_cycle
+- changed methods-names and parameters to lower case and underscore separated names

 #### 2018.04.30 - Version 1.0.0
 - added CommandLet for SSML-Support